 If you thought that was complicated.

 Vital goods suppliers need their virtual game extra strong, provided they want to make it in a world where distance has become an explicit rule.
-Digital marketing was an almost-must in the “old world” but now it’s oxygen even to the smallest entrepreneurs for a shot at success.
+Digital marketing services by companies like The Marketing Heaven were an almost-must in the “old world”, but now it’s oxygen even to the smallest entrepreneurs for a shot at success.
 It does not stop, however, in businesses thriving on a highly efficient digital marketing campaign.

 This does not mean eternal doom.
 There’s a light at the end of the tunnel, alright.
 But, before getting your survival checklist, you should first start considering how the most important aspect of every successful company has been affected: the one who buys.